saurabh-s-sawant/saurabh-s-sawant.github.io/_projects/3_project.md

 </div></div>

 <div align="justify">
 In terms of physics, our focus was on the three-dimensional linear instability of the laminar separation bubble induced by SWBLIs.
-Interestingly, we discovered that this instability permeates the internal structure of the separation and detached shock layers, manifesting as spanwise-periodic *cats-eye* patterns in the amplitude functions of all linear flow perturbations.
+Interestingly, we discovered that this instability permeates the internal structure of the separation and detached shock layers, manifesting as spanwise-periodic <strong>cats-eye patterns</strong> in the amplitude functions of all linear flow perturbations.
 The growth rate and spanwise periodicity length of linear disturbances in the shock layers are found to be identical with those computed within the structures that grow exponentially inside the laminar separation bubble, indicating that the separation and detached shock layers are an integral part of the unstable global mode.
-Linear amplification of the most unstable three-dimensional flow perturbations leads to synchronization of *low-frequency unsteadiness* of the separation bubble with unsteadiness of the separation- and detached shock layers and the triple point formed at their intersection, with Strouhal number of 𝑆𝑡 ≈ 0.028.
+Linear amplification of the most unstable three-dimensional flow perturbations leads to synchronization of *low-frequency unsteadiness* of the separation bubble with unsteadiness of the separation- and detached shock layers and the triple point formed at their intersection, with Strouhal number of <strong>𝑆𝑡 ≈ 0.028</strong>.
 These interesting findings are described in detail in {% cite sawant_doublewedge_2022 %}.
 </div>
 <br>